Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 # Server Side Attacks:
 These are the type of attacks which is used to gained unauthorized acess to the system by exploiting the vulnerabilites or misconfiguration of the Software, OS and the services running on the target machine.

 These attacks do not require any user/client interaction as it mainly focus on vulnerabilites present in the target system.
 For these type of attacks the target should have on the same network or may have a public ip like servers i.e the target should be reachable from the target machine(Not hidden behind the routers).
-If the target is not reachable then these type of attacks are failed.
-For that case try using client side attacks.
+If the target is not reachable then these type of attacks are failed, For that case try using **client side attacks**.

 ## Server Side Attacks includes:
   **Injection Flaws** (e.g., SQL Injection): In this, Attacker sends malicious code to interact with a database, leading to data theft or manipulation.